minjunkevink/STRAP/README.md

 - `exclude_path`: An optionallist of regexes to exclude from the dataset.
 - `get_language_instruction`: Helper function to get the language instructions from the dataset.
 - `save_trajectory_match`:  Helper function to save the retrieved trajectories to the output dataset.
+- `initalize_save_file_metadata`: Helper function to copy over the metadata from the task dataset to the output dataset.

 We have defined this for the LIBERO dataset in `strap/configs/libero_hdf5_config.py`.